 The University Post Office is a full service Post Office located in the Student Services Center.
-Their window hours of operation are Monday-Friday 8:00 A.M.-5:00 P.M., their Mailbox Lobby hours of operation are Monday-Friday 8:00 A.M.-7:00 P.M.
+Their window, mailbox, and package locker hours of operation are Monday-Friday 8:00 A.M.-4:30 P.M.
 For additional information contact us by phone at (410) 651-6439.
 The following services are provided at the window:

-- Certified
+- Certified Mail

-- Delivery Confirmation
+- Delivery Confirmations

 - Express Mail[®]

-- First Class Mail®
+- First Class Mail[®]

-- Insured
+- Insured Mail and Shipping

-- International

-- Postage Stamp Sale
+- Postage Stamp Sales

 - Priority Mail[®]

+- Priority Mail[®] International

-- Return Receipt
+- Return Receipts

 - Signature Confirmations

+- FedEx[®]